Handheld Learning 2008 - the movie!

 AUGUST 22, 2012

 Computing shifting to handheld devices.
 Getting started with a simpler mobile learning project will help get your hands dirty and give you some valuable inputs which will be very useful for strategic planning in future.
-Thank you for making it a successful beginning for us and we do hope to continue sharing our insights on topics that matter the most to you.
-They are -.
+A: While HTML5 is undoubtedly the future of mlearning it is not quite ready as yet.
+At the end of this post are answers to the questions asked in the webinar.

 #LWF11 Festival of Learning & Technology: My Best Of